ritikagoel17/enterprise-sales-forecasting/README.md

 This project demonstrates an end-to-end sales forecasting workflow built using Python and a publicly available retail sales dataset.

-The objective is to build an automated forecasting pipeline that transforms raw sales transactions into reliable monthly forecasts using historical sales patterns.
+The objective is to transform raw sales transactions into reliable monthly sales forecasts using historical sales patterns.

-Unlike many forecasting projects that rely on a single model, this project compares several forecasting techniques for every state and automatically selects the model with the lowest forecasting error.
+Unlike many forecasting projects that rely on a single forecasting technique, this project compares multiple forecasting models for every state and automatically selects the model that produces the lowest forecasting error.

-> **Note:** This project uses only publicly available data.
-No confidential company data, reports, SAP objects, SQL queries, or proprietary business information are included.
+The final outputs are exported as CSV files and visualized through an interactive Power BI dashboard.

 ---

 # Business Problem

-Businesses operating across multiple locations need reliable sales forecasts for planning production, inventory, procurement and sales activities.
+Businesses operating across multiple locations require accurate sales forecasts for production planning, inventory management, procurement, budgeting, and sales planning.

 Many organizations still prepare forecasts manually using spreadsheets or assumptions, making the forecasting process inconsistent across locations.

-This project automates that process by:
+This project automates that workflow by:

 - Cleaning historical sales data
 - Aggregating monthly sales